aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.rendering.image/imageformat/_index.md

 ## ImageFormat enumeration

 Specifies the file format of the image.
-This class is deprecated and will be replaced by [`WebImageFormat`](/svg/python-net/aspose.svg.drawing/webimageformat).